Analysis Frameworks

 What trust issues are brought up?

-Though we understand its importance, trust is not easily understood.
+Although we understand its importance, trust is not easily understood.
 When it comes to the topic of vaccines, levels of trust may be understandably rooted in fear and uncertainty, a distrust of institutions, or within the complicated nature of vaccine development.
-One plausible pathway to building trust in the area of vaccines is to share trusted forms of information:

 To address this, we are building a prototype database that contains high-quality question and answer resources developed by many community leaders that are in alignment with authoritative guidance on vaccines.